History of United States postage rates: Recent history of first-class increases

 The United States Postal Service proposed a price increase for Forever stamps in July 2025, raising the cost from 73 to 78 cents.
-This follows an increase in July of 2024 and marks the seventh increase since January 2021.
+This follows an increase in July 2024 and marks the seventh increase since January 2021.
 Despite these ongoing price hikes, the United States maintains relatively inexpensive postage compared to other developed countries.
 A 2024 study by the USPS Inspector General found that the U.S. had a lower stamp price than 26 out of 30 comparable countries.
 Additionally, the overall increase in stamp prices from June 2018 to June 2023 (26%) was significantly lower than the average increase of 55% experienced by those same countries.

 A major factor driving the price hikes for first-class mail in the United States is a decline in mail volume.
 Since 2007, the number of mailed items has decreased by 68%.
 This decline is attributed to the rise of digital communication methods, such as email and social media, which have significantly reduced reliance on traditional mail services.
 The USPS attempts to offset these financial losses through price adjustments to first-class mail, including Forever stamps.